ibrahimkone/AWS_Devops_Zero_to_Hero-by-SushantOps/K8s/Senario_based_Q2.md

 By systematically checking these aspects, you can identify the reasons why the replicas are not scaling as expected and take appropriate corrective actions.

+## You are tasked with deploying a new app on k8s cluster.
+The app should be highly available and scalable.
+How would you design the deployment, and what k8s resources would you used?

+##